Automatia BCN

 docker compose logs caddy | tail -50

-Backend out of memory
+Backend running out of memory

 docker stats --no-stream